top of page

 OLD WAYS ARE CONFRONTED BY THE UNSTOPPABLE WAVE OF ACCEPTANCE AND PROGRESS

-After being caught with another woman, Jin, a small town girl, goes on the run from a tyrannical sheriff, finding safety in a colorful and accepting town led by Taylor Trixie, a fabulous drag queen.
+After being caught with another woman, Jin, a small town girl, goes on the run from a tyrannical sheriff, finding safety in a colorful and accepting town led by Taylor Trixie, the town's mayor and a fabulous drag queen by night .
 The whole community bands together to fight oppression and bigotry, helping Jin gain self-acceptance, strength, and empowerment through the knowledge that she is not alone.

 ORIGINALITY: TOP 8%